 Get help with (and lower your standards for) housekeeping.

 Take that necessary break!
-Meet up with a girlfriend (virtually if we are still social distancing) for lunch, watch a movie, exercise, etc. You can allow yourself this at least one morning each week.
+Meet up with a girlfriend (outdoors, or even virtually if we are still social distancing) for lunch, watch a movie, exercise, etc. You can allow yourself this at least one morning each week.

 Get Some Consolidated Sleep.

 Prolonged sleep deprivation is not good for you or your baby.
 Major suggestion: share nighttime responsibilities.
 If your partner is available, split the nights into 4-hour shifts and sleep separately with the baby.
 Your partner can give a bottle (pumped breast milk or formula) so that you can take turns sleeping.

 If you are doing all the feeding, let your partner do all the diaper changing!

 Recruit close family or friends, or hire a night nurse, to take the night shift once or twice a week.

 Any time you can get help, try to sleep in a quiet, dark place (where you can’t hear the baby).

 Try to get out at least once a day and start developing a rhythm and routine!
 Check out a mommy-and-me class at your local library (or, if you are more comfortable with social distancing, many resources are now offering "virtual" options) or go for a walk in your neighborhood or on a local trail.

 Start to build a community of new moms going through what you are going through.
 When it is safe to do so, attend local mom outings, get-togethers, and events!
 In the meantime, check out online support groups, including the many free virtual weekly groups offered by Postpartum Support International, or in-person groups, including those offered by our friends at Kith&Kin.

 If your body feels good you can start with some light exercise such as walking before your first postpartum visit.
 Wait to do any strenuous exercise until after your postpartum visit.